-Although short of litigation, the complaint brought against ING Bank by Dutch NGOs in 2017 also focussed on disclosure, alleging that ING Bank had breached the OECD Guidelines by failing to report its indirect greenhouse gas emissions through the companies and projects it financed worldwide.
-However, the complaint went further and also challenged ING Bank for failing to set targets to reduce its emissions in line with the Paris Agreement, resulting in ING Bank agreeing to make the disclosure and set targets to reduce its thermal coal exposure.
+Although short of litigation, the complaint brought against ING Bank by Dutch NGOs in 2017 also focussed on disclosure, alleging that ING Bank had breached OECD guidelines by failing to report its indirect greenhouse gas emissions through the companies and projects it financed worldwide.
+However, the complaint went further and also challenged ING Bank for failing to set targets to reduce its emissions in line with the Paris climate agreement, resulting in ING Bank agreeing to make the disclosure and set targets to reduce its thermal coal exposure.

-Last year, Dutch NGOs brought another complaint against ING Bank alleging that it has breached the OECD Guidelines by its continued renewal of loans to palm-oil businesses, which has contributed to adverse environmental and human rights impacts.
+Last year, Dutch NGOs brought another complaint against ING Bank alleging that it has breached OECD guidelines by its continued renewal of loans to palm-oil businesses, which has contributed to adverse environmental and human rights impacts.
 That complaint is currently in progress.

 Where is the litigation risk for financial services firms in the UK?

 In the UK, although there has not yet been any climate-related litigation against a financial institution, there is continuing and very public pressure from shareholders for firms to phase out lending to the fossil fuel industry, an increasing focus from financial services regulators on climate change risks, and complaints have already been made to the Financial Conduct Authority (FCA) about certain insurance firms’ lack of disclosure of climate-related risks.
-As momentum gathers, we expect the key areas of litigation risk for financial services firms in the UK to be:
+As momentum gathers, we expect the following to be key areas of litigation risk for financial services firms in the UK.